Choose another writer in this calendar:

 "Beauty is one of the greatest mysteries of nature."
 (Winckelmann in The History of Ancient Art, 1764)

 Johann Joachim Winkelmann was born in Stendal, Prussia, into poverty.
 His father, Martin Winckelmann, was a cobbler, and mother, Anna Maria Meyer, a daughter of a weaver.
 Winckelmann's early years were full of hardships but his thirst for learning pushed him forward.
 Later in Rome, when he was a famous scholar, he wrote: "One gets spoiled here; but God owed me this; in my youth I suffered too much."

 At the age of 21 Winckelmann entered the University of Halle where he studied theology.
-He had became interested in Greek classics already in his youth, but he soon realized that teachers could not satisfy his intellectual pursuits in this field.
+He had became interested in Greek classics already in his youth.
+At that time the Hellenic scholarship of the 16th and 17th centuries had virtually disappeared and Winckelmann soon realized that teachers could not satisfy his intellectual pursuits in this field.
 While in Halle, he followed the lectures of Alexander Gottlieb Baumgarten, who coined the term "aesthetics".
 In 1740 Winckelmann started to study medicine at Jena.
 Between the terms and sometimes during them he worked as a tutor of languages in Osterburg in the Altmark, where he taught himself French.

 In 1743 Winckelmann was appointed deputy head master of the gymnasium of Seehausen, but from the beginning he felt that his work with children was not his true calling.
 Moreover, his salary was so low that he had to rely on his students' parents to have free meals.
 "I have suffered much; but nothing exceeded the servitude at Seehausen."
 As associate rector, he was obliged to be present every Sunday at church and listed to the preaching of the Inspector.
 Instead of opening the Psalm book, he read Homer or some other Greek work.